anandDev77/stocktrader-setup/azure/README.md

 - ✅ Redis connectivity
 - ✅ Key Vault secrets
 - ✅ Network connectivity (private endpoints, DNS)
+- ✅ Sentiment services (Azure OpenAI, AI Search) - if enabled
+- ✅ Sentiment API and Dashboard pods - if enabled
 - 🌐 Application URL and access credentials
+- 🌐 Sentiment Dashboard URL - if enabled

 ## Access the App
 - Use the Makefile helper to print the application URL: